Anurag28K/CodeTech-IT-Solutions/README.md

 Model Building: Implemented logistic regression for binary classification.

 Model Evaluation: Evaluated the model's performance using accuracy score on training and testing datasets.

+# **2-Movie Rating Prediction With Python**

+## **Introduction**

+This project focuses on analyzing the IMDb Movies India dataset to gain insights into Indian movie trends and predict movie ratings using various machine learning techniques.

+## **Dataset Description**

+The IMDb Movies India dataset contains information about Indian movies, including features such as name, director, actors, year of release, duration, votes, and rating.

+## **Exploratory Data Analysis (EDA)**

+The exploratory data analysis section includes various analyses and visualizations to understand the dataset:

+Number of Movies Released Each Year: A bar chart displaying the number of movies released each year.

+Number of Movies Released Per Genre: A bar chart illustrating the distribution of movies across different genres.

+Top Directors with the Most Movies: A bar chart showcasing the top directors with the highest number of movies.

+Top Actors with the Most Movies: A bar chart displaying the top actors with the highest number of movies.

+Movie Duration vs. Rating Scatter Plot: A scatter plot visualizing the relationship between movie duration and rating.

+## **Feature Engineering**

+The feature engineering section involves preparing the dataset for modeling by:

+Dropping irrelevant columns such as name, director, and actors.

+Converting data types and cleaning values in certain columns like year and duration.

+## **Machine Learning Modeling Techniques**

+The machine learning modeling section includes implementing and evaluating various regression models to predict movie ratings:

+Linear Regression Model: Training and evaluating a linear regression model.

+K-Nearest Neighbors (KNN) Regression Model: Tuning the number of neighbors parameter and evaluating the KNN regression model.

+Random Forest Regression: Implementing and evaluating a random forest regression model.

+Gradient Boosting Regression: Implementing and evaluating a gradient boosting regression model.